miakwong/PurelyHandmade-milestone4/docs/technical_documentation.md

 2. **Statelessness**: No server-side session dependencies except for auth
 3. **JSON**: All requests and responses use JSON
 4. **Error Handling**: Consistent error response format

+### 3.4 Image Storage and Access

+Product images are stored in the server's file system at `server/uploads/images/`.
+These images can be accessed through the following methods:

+1. **Direct URL Access**: Images can be accessed directly via URL: `/server/uploads/images/{filename}`
+2. **API Reference**: Product data returned from the API includes full image paths in the `images` array
+3. **Products API**: The Products API handles image uploads and automatically stores them in the correct location

+For security reasons, only the admin can upload or modify product images through the API.

 ## 4. API Specification